-CMSC 435 Software Engineering (3) Prerequisites: CMSC 420 with a grade of C or better and permission of department; or CMSC graduate student.
+CMSC 435 Software Engineering (3) Prerequisites: (CMSC 412, CMSC 417, CMSC 420, CMSC 430, or CMSC 433) with a grade of C or better and permission of department; or CMSC graduate student.
 State-of-the-art techniques in software design and development.
 Laboratory experience in applying the techniques covered.
 Structured design, structured programming, top-down design and development, segmentation and modularization techniques, iterative enhancement, design and code inspection techniques, correctness, and chief-programmer teams.
 The development of a large software project.